This room is strictly non-smoking.

 Cousin Julien must have dreamt his adventures under the beautiful ceiling beams, in this room we get to by the magnificent Burgundy stone stairs, dating from the end of the XV century.

 Today, this attic room offers a wide leather chair to create one’s own dreams, large bed (160 x 200 cm), writing desk and a closet with a beautiful Directory chest of drawers.

-Separate bathroom and toilet complement the set up for your peaceful rest.
+Separate bathroom sink and toilet complement the set up for your peaceful rest.

 Four small windows will let your dreams fill up with the stunning surprises of south Burgundy, beautiful stones, glorious wines and exploratory spirit.

-If you choose to stay longer than 3 nights there is an option to use a kitchen and a comfortable lounge.
-A Garage is available on request.
+If you choose to stay longer than 3 nights there is an option to use a kitchen for free and a comfortable lounge, on request.
+A Garage is available on request too.

 Exploring the town of Cluny starts with the Cluny Abbey.
 This Abbey was the beacon of Christianity for the whole Europe and, until the construction of St Peter’s basilica in Rome was the largest European church!
 Imagine the continuous 900 years of monks’ life in Cluny!